Synogun/FarmRPGPlus/README.md

 Please keep this in mind when using the script and configure your settings accordingly.

+### If something seems broken, try resetting the script's data by going to the settings page and clicking on "Reset FarmRPG Plus Data".
+This will clear all saved data and restore the script to its default state.

 ## ⬇ How to Install and Use

 ## 💻 Setting Up on Desktop